 "For us it is really important to really look at the bigger picture of the compensation piece," said midfielder Megan Rapinoe.
 "I don’t think you can talk about compensation articulately or intelligently until you have a conversation about funding across the board.

 "So whether that is youth teams or staffing for each team or promotion and sponsorship, you know, advertising for both teams, I don’t think that that is equal yet."

 Lawmakers can shed a significant deal of light on pay equity in sports and beyond.
 You can get in touch with your representative to talk about how the issue can be pushed forward to cosign pay equality for women professional athletes.

 In some states like California, the issue of closing the pay gap in sports has

 already won lawmakers' attention and support.
 If you're also passionate about the subject, you can contact your representative by calling the representative switchboard at 202-225-3121.
 Once you say which state you're registered in, you'll be put through.
-Katharine Lotze/Getty Images Sport/Getty Images
+Ask For Transparency Katharine Lotze/Getty Images Sport/Getty Images

 One of the most effective ways to signal support for pay equity in sports is by putting the pressure on organizations to be transparent about their payscale.
 Knowing how much these women are paid to play compared to their male colleagues is one step forward in understanding — and eventually closing — the disparity in pay for women athletes.